HauntedThemes/haihara/README.md

 https://www.hauntedthemes.com/

-# leap
+# haihara
-If you're into fashion, design, architecture or simply want something pinterestian, there's no doubt about one thing - this theme is specially tileored for you.
+If you are a busy publisher we are pleased to inform that this theme is a little monster that feeds on content for lunch, supper and dinner.
+You have been warned...